NumNumV/TXT-to-AppleMusic-Shortcut/README.md

-# TXT-to-AppleMusic-Playlist Shortcut

-#FREE AND UNLIMITED TOOL TO IMPORT YOUR PLAYLISTS TO APPLE MUSIC
+# TXT-to-AppleMusic-Playlist Shortcut : FREE AND UNLIMITED TOOL TO IMPORT YOUR PLAYLISTS TO APPLE MUSIC

 -   This repository is about an Apple shortcut that converts a TXT file/text into an Apple Music Playlist !
 -   It can be also used to transfer your Spotify playlists (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).